neurogym/neurogym/README.md

 NeuroGym inherits from the machine learning toolkit [Gymnasium](https://gymnasium.farama.org/), a maintained fork of [OpenAI’s Gym library](https://github.com/openai/gym).
 It allows a wide range of well established machine learning algorithms to be easily trained on behavioral paradigms relevant for the neuroscience community.
 NeuroGym also incorporates several properties and functions (e.g. continuous-time and trial-based tasks) that are important for neuroscience applications.
 The toolkit also includes various modifier functions that allow easy configuration of new tasks.

+Please see our extended project [documentation](https://neurogym.github.io/neurogym/latest/) for additional details.

 ![alt tag](https://github.com/neurogym/neurogym/blob/main/docs/pipeline.png)